 - In a medium bowl mix the pork with the herbs, salt and pepper, and diced apple.
 In a small bowl beat the egg and milk together.

 - Cut each roll in half, then each half in half, then each quarter in half until you have 8 equal pieces.
 Place the sausage rolls about an inch apart on the baking sheet.
-Bake at 350 degrees for 20-30 minutes, or until the pastry is nicely browned on top.
+Bake for 25-30 minutes, or until the pastry is golden brown on top.
 Serve warm or at room temperature.

 Keywords: sausage rolls, puff pastry sausage rolls

 I made them.a few times and changed the apple sort sometimes…me and myguests always loved them!
 Served thrm.once with tadty cider….or chzmpagne..mmmmm